hattimon/sensecapm1-piphi/piphi-watchdog/readme.md

 ### Stage 4 — Gateway Reboot

-If the system remains unavailable after ~4 hours:
+If recovery fails after ~4 hours:

 ```
 reboot
 ```

-command is sent to SenseCAP.
+is executed on the SenseCAP gateway.

 ---

 ### Stage 5 — Long Recovery Cycle

-Further reboot attempts occur at longer intervals:
+Further attempts occur at:

 ```
 8h → 16h → 24h
 ```

-Once the panel becomes reachable again:
+When the panel becomes reachable again:

 ```
-All timers and counters reset
+All counters reset
 ```

 ---